Coastal Ecosystems in the Sundaland Biodiversity Hotspot and Their Human Uses

 Coral Reefs

-Sundaland lies at the heart of the Coral Triangle, the global epicenter of marine biodiversity.
-Coral reefs in this region—such as those around the Raja Ampat archipelago, the Thousand Islands off Java, and the Similan Islands in Thailand—harbor an extraordinary variety of hard and soft corals, reef fish, mollusks, and other invertebrates.
-These reefs are built by colonial organisms that form complex three-dimensional structures, providing shelter and feeding grounds for countless species.
-They also act as natural breakwaters, reducing wave energy and protecting coastlines.
+Sundaland lies at the heart of the Coral Triangle, recognized globally as the epicenter of marine biodiversity.
+Coral reefs in this region—such as those surrounding the Raja Ampat archipelago, the Thousand Islands off Java, and the Similan Islands in Thailand—boast an extraordinary assemblage of both hard and soft corals.
+These reefs provide complex three-dimensional structures that shelter thousands of fish species, mollusks, crustaceans, and other invertebrates.

 Seagrass Meadows